Aitzaz94/airbnb-clone/README.md

 added controller check in application.html in layout folder to restrict navbar display in signin and signup page

 updated view code for devise sign in page

+creating properties list on homepage with dummy data by using Faker gem

+added border to navbar header

+added look alike homepage view on index page